 High Temperature Hydrogen Attack (HTHA)

-In the Oil and Gas industry, High Temperature Hydrogen Attack (HTHA) can occur in steels operating at high temperature, usually above 205°C (400°F).
+In the Oil and Gas industry, High Temperature Hydrogen Attack (HTHA) can occur in steel operating at high temperature, usually above 205°C (400°F).
 It is the result of hydrogen disassociating and dissolving in the steel, eventually leading to fissures as well as cracking.
 This challenge is most commonly found in hydrogen environments within refinery, petrochemical and chemical facilities.